scm-manager/scm-repository-template-plugin/README.md

 Enable creators of repositories to choose a template repository upon initialization.
 Repositories with a specific configuration file are marked as templates and will be automatically detected by SCM-Manager.

+## Usage

+Find out how this plugin can be used on the [user documentation page](https://www.scm-manager.org/plugins/scm-repository-template-plugin/docs/latest/en/usage/).

 ## Build and testing

 The plugin can be compiled and packaged with the normal maven lifecycle: